Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Theory

 where $F_0$ is a known, continuous distribution function. \end{condition} Note that when $T_n^{(l)}$ is a randomised test of the form in \cref{eqs:T-random}, a sufficient condition for the above is that for every fixed $\omega \in (0,1)$ and every $P \in \mathcal{P}_0$, it holds that $T_n(X_1, \dots, X_n; \omega) \rightarrow_d F_0$.

-We study the tests constructed from rank-transformed subsampling under the null for two leading cases, when (i) $F_0$ is $\unif(0,1)$ (e.g., one minus p-value), (ii) $F_0$ is standard normal (i.e., $Z$-statistic).
+We study the tests constructed from rank-transformed subsampling under the null for two leading cases, when (i) $F_0$ is $\unif(0,1)$ (one minus p-value), (ii) $F_0 = \Phi$ ($Z$-statistic).
 For other null distributions, probability integral transform and its inverse can be applied to convert the statistic to one of these cases.

 First, we show that \cref{alg:agg-test} is an asymptotic level $\alpha$ test under mild assumptions.
-Further, when $T_n^{(1)}$ and $S_n$ converge uniformly to their limiting distributions over the null, under a mild finite density condition, we show that the test also controls size below $\alpha$ \emph{uniformly}.
+Further, when $T_n^{(1)}$ and $S_n$ converge uniformly to their limiting distributions over the null, under a mild finite density condition, we show that the test also controls size below $\alpha$ \emph{uniformly} over the null.
 It can be argued that uniform asymptotic size control, as opposed to pointwise asymptotic size control, is more relevant to practice because in contrast to the latter, it ensures that the sample size required to control the actual type-I error below, say 0.051, does not depend on the underlying $P \in \mathcal{P}_0$; see \citet[\S11.1]{lehmann2005testing}.
-As uniform size control involves consideration of the behaviour of random variables when they are governed by different $P$ (rather than a single $P$ in pointwise asymptotics), in the below, we will use a subscript $\pr_P(\cdot)$ to denote that $(X, \Omega) \sim P^n \times P_\Omega$.
+As uniform size control involves consideration of the behaviour of random variables under different $P$ (rather than a single $P$ in pointwise asymptotics), in the below, we will use a subscript in $\pr_P(\cdot)$ to denote that $(X, \Omega) \sim P^n \times P_\Omega$.

 Recall that \cref{alg:agg-test} rejects $H_0$ whenever $S_n$ exceeds the upper $\alpha$ quantile of the rank-transformed subsampling distribution $\tilde{G}_{n}$.
 Control of the size is therefore intimately linked to the behaviour of $\tilde{G}_{n}$, for which we will require the following.
 Note that in the below, all densities are with respect to the Lebesgue measure.